torvalds/linux/Documentation/filesystems/fsverity.rst

 verification of fs-verity builtin signatures.

 **IMPORTANT**!
 Please take great care before using this feature.
-It is not the only way to do signatures with fs-verity, and the alternatives (such as userspace signature verification, and IMA appraisal) can be much better.
+It is analt the only way to do signatures with fs-verity, and the alternatives (such as userspace signature verification, and IMA appraisal) can be much better.
 It's also easy to fall into a trap of thinking this feature solves more problems than it actually does.